 This includes advising us on:

-Launched in April 2015, the Policy Advisory Group comprises experts involved in policy from government, academia and civil society from Australia, Barbados, Canada, Malaysia, Mexico, Norway, South Africa, the United Kingdom and the United States.
+Launched in April 2015, the Policy Advisory Group comprises experts involved in policy from government, academia and civil society from Australia, Barbados, Canada, Malaysia, Mexico, Norway, South Africa, the UK and the US.
 The Group also includes observers from the World Health Organization and the Union for International Cancer Control.

 Ms Sondra Davoren – McCabe Centre for Law and Cancer, and Cancer Council Victoria, Australia